 The one nutrient you will not get is collagen.
 Instead of directly ingesting collagen, vegans need to consume nutrients that help the body make its own — i.e., ingredients that help support the production of collagen.

-Broccoli, Brussels sprouts, leafy greens, bell peppers, and mushrooms will give you the nutrients like vitamin C, zinc, and copper, to help in the collagen production process.
+Broccoli, Brussels sprouts, leafy greens, bell peppers, and mushrooms will give you nutrients that help in the collagen making process, like vitamin C, zinc, and copper.

 Why Is Bone Broth Good for You?